Vietnam looking to take Southeast Asia back to the World Cup | DW | 31.08.2021

 In 1938, Indonesia, then a colony known as Dutch East Indies, appeared at the World Cup.
 Since then, Southeast Asia, a football-loving region of 650 million people that lies between India to the west and China to the east, has yet to return to the global stage.

-While other smaller Asian countries, such as the United Arab Emirates and Kuwait, have appeared at the World Cup, none from the much more passionate and populous football ASEAN (Association of Southeast Asian Nations) region have even come close.
+While other smaller Asian countries, such as the United Arab Emirates and Kuwait, have appeared at the World Cup, none from the much more passionate and populous football ASEAN region have even come close.
 South Korea and Japan have regularly profited from high-profile stars, but no Southeast Asian player has ever shot to prominence in Europe's big leagues.

 A catalyst for change could be to see a country from the region qualify for the World Cup and capitalize on the platform it affords.
 Vietnam is aiming to do just that in 2022 as they prepare to appear in the final round of qualification for the World Cup for the first time.